 As the State regulations require, we routinely test your drinking water for numerous contaminants.
-These contaminants include: total coliform, inorganic compounds, nitrate, lead and copper, volatile organic compounds, synthetic organic compounds and disinfection byproducts.
+These contaminants include: total coliform, inorganic compounds, nitrate, lead and copper, volatile organic compounds, synthetic organic compounds, disinfection byproducts, and emerging organic compounds.
 The table presented below depicts which compounds were detected in your drinking water.
 The State allows us to test for some contaminants less than once per year because the concentrations of these contaminants do not change frequently.
 Some of our data, though representative, are more than one year old.
+Also, you may notice that some of our samples were collected in January 2024.
+This was due to a sample collection scheduling problem with the laboratory.
+These sample results are for the 2024 sampling year.